PhysiCell-Tools/python-loader/README.md

     + pyMCDSts **mcdsts.make_imgcell** and **mcdsts.make_imgsubs** functions improved.

 + version 3.2.1 (2023-06-12): elmbeech/physicelldataloader
-    + pypa odyssey is comming to an end.
+    + pypa odyssey is coming to an end.
     + change build system from setuptools to hatching.
     + change the library name from pcDataLoader to pcdl.
     + to make the library installation more lightweight, test data was excluded from the basic installation.